 Supported by the Nancy L. and Arthur E. Lee Family Fund for Special Needs, Jewish Family Service offers the following programs and services to special needs children and their families:

-Social Skills Learning Group — A group for adolescents diagnosed with Asperger Syndrome or other social skills disorders.
-This weekly group is offered to help participants ages 8-12, 12-14, and 14-18 improve their social skills, have fun, and interact with peers in a relaxed and supportive environment.
+Social Skills Learning Group — A 10-week program for youth ages 11-17 diagnosed with Asperger Syndrome or other social skills disorders.
+This group is focuses on social, relationship and communication skills for youth struggling with peer relationships.

 Sibling Support Group — A group for brothers and sisters of children with special needs.
 Meet other siblings who have similar experiences in a relaxed atmosphere.

-Young Adult Social Club — A group for those 18 and older who are seeking to improve peer relationships and are looking for opportunities to socialize, practice skills, and share experiences in a relaxed, supportive and fun environment.
-The group is offered twice per month and is designed especially for those on the autism spectrum or with developmental disabilities.
+Social Club for Young Adults — A group for those 18 and older who are seeking to improve peer relationships and are looking for opportunities to socialize, practice skills, and share experiences in a relaxed, supportive and fun environment.
+The group meets weekly on Zoo plus 1x/month in person in the community.
+It is designed especially for those on the autism spectrum or with developmental disabilities.

-For more information about the Special Needs Program, please contact Jennifer Walters at firstname.lastname@example.org or 908-725-7799 x123.
+For more information about the Special Needs Program, please contact Kate Gullo at KateG@Jewishfamilysvc.org or 908-725-7799.

 All JFS Special Needs Programs have a modest fee with scholarships available, with additional support from PSE&G Foundation and Janssen Pharmaceuticals, Inc.